-A CV for each applicant, named research staff member and consultant must be included.
+A CV for the principal investigator and each co-investigator must be included.
 This should include contact details, qualifications (including class and subject), academic and professional posts held since graduation, a list of the most relevant and recent publications, and a record of research funded by the ESRC and other bodies.
-This should not exceed two A4 sides.